20akshay00/20akshay00.github.io/README.md

 ## About Me
 I'm a Physics undergraduate studying at IISER Mohali (BS-MS), expected to graduate in 2023.
-I'm yet to figure out my specific interests, but I enjoy doing computational work (small simulations) and producing pretty visuals.
-I usually work with Python, and sometimes C++.
+I'm yet to figure out my specific interests, but I enjoy doing computational work and interactive simulations.
+I usually work with Python, recently JavaScript, and a little bit of C++.

 ## Resume
 Check out my resume [here](resume.md)